Dub Jones (American football): Professional career

-Jones was selected by the Chicago Cardinals of the National Football League (NFL) with the second pick in the 1946 NFL Draft, but did not sign with the team as he pondered returning to LSU to finish his studies.
-When the Miami Seahawks of the new All-America Football Conference (AAFC) offered him a $12,000 contract, however, he accepted it and joined the team.
+Jones was selected by the Chicago Cardinals of the National Football League (NFL) with the second pick in the 1946 NFL draft, but did not sign with the team as he pondered returning to LSU to finish his studies.
+When the Miami Seahawks of the new All-America Football Conference (AAFC) offered him a $12,000 contract, he accepted it and joined the team.
 The Seahawks won just three games in 1946, the AAFC's first season of play, and Jones was traded along with two other players to the Brooklyn Dodgers, another AAFC team, in December.
 The Seahawks, meanwhile, folded and were moved to Baltimore after the season because of poor attendance and shaky finances.
 Jones played sparingly for the Dodgers in the last three games of the 1946 season, rushing for 62 yards on 19 carries.

 The Dodgers traded for Jones in part to replace Glenn Dobbs – a star tailback in Brooklyn's single-wing offense – because Dobbs was suffering from injuries.
-Jones himself was hurt early in the 1947 season, however, when he was hit by Bill Willis of the Cleveland Browns.
+He too was hurt early in the 1947 season, hit by Bill Willis of the Cleveland Browns.
 Injuries to his knee, hip and clavicle forced him to sit out for several weeks.
 He broke his hand when he returned and had to play exclusively on defense for the rest of the season.

 Paul Brown, the head coach of the Browns, was impressed with Jones's defensive play for Brooklyn, and traded away the rights to University of Michigan star Bob Chappuis to acquire him in June 1948.
 Jones began his career with the Browns as a defensive back, but was switched to halfback early in the 1948 season because his performance on defense wasn't up to Brown's standards.
 Jones played on offense alongside Graham, the team's quarterback, and star fullback Marion Motley as the Browns won all of their games in 1948 and beat the Buffalo Bills for their third straight AAFC championship.
 He ended the year with 149 rushing yards on 33 carries.

 Over the next two seasons, Jones developed into a star flanker, a position he helped invent.
 He was both a running threat and a receiver – his tall stature was well-suited to receiving – and helped complement a passing attack that featured the Browns' two main ends, Dante Lavelli and Mac Speedie.
 Jones often went in motion behind the line of scrimmage before the snap at a time when few players did so, causing confusion and mismatches on defense.
 He had 312 rushing yards and 241 receiving yards in 1949, when the Browns won another AAFC championship.